Activity Based Funding Guidelines

 Funded Project Closure

-● All chapters are encouraged to video-record key talks or discussions and submit them to the ACM India YouTube channel.
+- All chapters are encouraged to video-record key talks or discussions and make them available to the community at large.

-The above should be completed one week after the end date of the activity.
+The above should be completed within fifteen days after the end date of the activity.

-Funding will be released within two months of receiving the above.
+Funding will be released within two to three weeks of receiving the claim complete in all respects.

 For any further information regarding the funding, please write to [email protected].